 Emerson Farm CSA

 The foundation launched a community-supported agriculture program in spring 2020.
 Members receive a weekly share of produce grown at Emerson.
 CSA proceeds directly support Emerson Farm.
-We aim to increase membership in the fall.
+We aim to increase membership from 15 families to 40 in 2021.

 Emerson Farm Entrepreneur Project